-The wireline logging program generally returned good data, although only preliminary results were available onboard ship and for this report.
-Drilling-induced hole enlargement due to the transit of the drill string has led to the erosion of the borehole walls in places, resulting in inferior data for tools that require eccentralization and good contact with the borehole wall (accelerator porosity sonde, hostile environment lithodensity sonde, UBI, and FMS).
-The WST failed to enter Hole 1256D past the casing, and the vertical seismic profiling experiment could not be conducted.
-The deployment of this short, light tool should probably not have been risked in this deep basement hole, particularly when superior wireline vertical seismic profiling tools are available.
+The Expedition 309 wireline logging program generally returned good data, although only preliminary results were available onboard ship.
+Drilling-induced hole enlargement due to the transit of the drill string has led to the erosion of the borehole walls in places, resulting in inferior data for tools that require eccentralization and good contact with the borehole wall (Accelerator Porosity Sonde [APS], Hostile Environment Litho-Density Sonde [HLDS], UBI, and FMS).
+The WST failed to enter Hole 1256D past the casing, and the VSP experiment could not be conducted.
+The deployment of this short, light tool should probably not have been risked in this deep basement hole, particularly when superior wireline VSP tools are available.